websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/02-developer-guide/form-storage-adapters.md

 ## Deploy an Example

-In this section, we will get an example product type up and running on your instance of Liferay Commerce.
-Follow these steps:
+To get an example product type up and running on your instance of Liferay DXP,

 1. Start Liferay DXP.
 If you don't already have a docker container, use

     ```bash
-    docker run -it -p 8080:8080 liferay/portal:7.3.0-ga1
+    docker run -it -p 8080:8080 liferay/portal:7.3.1-ga2
     ```

     If you already have a docker container, use